 2) Keep your local residential address updated.
 Inform ISSO and your department within 10 days of any change of your residential address.

 3) Maintain full-time enrollment.
-You must be a full-time student each semester (link to the definition of full-time student), except as allowed by pre-authorized permission of ISSO.
+You must be a full-time student each semester, except as allowed by pre-authorized permission of ISSO.